jenguehard/scrappingyt/README.md

 ### Overview

 This project allows you to get an analysis of the comments of a Youtube video.
+This app is specialized in sentiment analysis of English (thanks to [Hugging Face's Transformers](https://huggingface.co/transformers/task_summary.html#sequence-classification)) and French (thanks to the work of Théophile Blard with [Hugging Face's custom Transformers](https://huggingface.co/tblard/tf-allocine)).

 Use python 3.6 version